My Homeward Bound journey started with a postcard from Antarctica.

 During my modest leadership experience, I was trying to implement some of the ideas.
 As a volunteer data scientist, I started processing data for marine biologists and ecologists from Hawai’i.
 Whenever I had a chance, I have also been giving lectures at educational institutions of Hawai’i trying to inspire local young people to explore STEM.
 But it was all on such a small scale.
 I needed more skills to bring ideas to reality.
 And I needed a network of people sharing values to do it together.
 Homeward Bound looked like it could help me with both.
 So I decided to apply.

 It wasn’t an easy decision.
-Talking to Kate Duncan, a Homeward Bound alumna and current faculty, who happened to be the sender of the magic postcard, helped a lot.
+Talking to Kate Duncan, a Homeward Bound alumna and faculty, who happened to be the sender of the magic postcard, helped a lot.
 My biggest doubt concerned fundraising, but it’s a story for a different post.
 I did apply and got accepted, which I am very grateful for.
-Being a part of Homeward Bound already changed my perspective and inspired me to do things I have never imagined myself doing, for example running workshops on implicit bias and ally skills, joining social media, starting fundraising, talking about biases and climate change to high school students, organizing a Climathon.
-It allowed me to meet wonderful people and have meaningful and deep conversations.
+Being a part of Homeward Bound already changed my perspective and inspired me to do things I have never imagined myself doing, for example running workshops on climate change, implicit bias and ally skills, joining social media, starting fundraising, talking about biases and climate change to high school students, organizing a Climathon.
+It allowed me to meet wonderful people.
 My journey has just started, and there’s so much more to follow.
 Yay!!!